 Arriving in Chicago even at 7 pm the traffic was less than desirable, but it was just in time for a Chicago style deep dish pizza at Lou Malnati's.
-We decided to stay out by the airport and take the train in to town, a much better choice (thank you Ruth) than staying downtown.

 The El Train was great, just like I remembered it in the movies , going past old, brick apartment buildings with a variety of people on board.
 The day we went the White Sox and Cubs were playing each other, so there were lots of fans were on board.
 Like a sign said on the train said: "The Red Line," the only thing Cubs and White Sox fans have in common!